-80% of the viewers were disappointed on its autofocus speed and shutter lag, but many praised the usability of its snap focus feature.
+80% of the viewers were disappointed with its autofocus speed and shutter lag, but many praised the usability of its snap focus feature.
 Besides, a reviewer said that the camera has the quickest response in Manual Focus mode.
 I also checked the video made by the street photography master Mr. Eric Kim on the comparison between XF10 and Ricoh GR II.
 He was very positive about the XF10 over his GR II.
-Therefore, I decided to give it a go, and purchased it yesterday.
+Therefore, I decided to give it a go and purchased it yesterday.

 Took it out for a walk during my lunch hour for practicing my street photography skill.
 Initially, I tried using AF-S and found it really slow for taking pictures on the street, especially for shooting people.
 I switched to MF with peaking enabled for zone focusing as you can see from the last pic.
 The performance was great.
 The method seemed to be better than the two built-in snap focus modes, as the response was faster, and I could always change the distance and aperture values if needed.
 If using either of the 2 modes, no change in aperture and distance is allowed.